floweredscarf/su25/projects/gitlet/index.md

       file (blob) references of its files,
       parent reference, log message, and commit time.

-- **Runtime**: Runtime should be constant with respect to any measure of number of commits.
+- **Runtime**: Runtime should be constant with respect to number of commits.
   Runtime must be no worse than linear with respect to the total size of files the commit is tracking.
   Additionally, this command has a memory requirement: Committing must increase the size of the `.gitlet` directory by no more than the total